 Figure 2.
 Typical results from compression tests.
 Stress-strain curves for additive manufactured PCL/HA scaffolds with specific lay-down pattern and geometric features, tested up to a strain of 0.4 mm/mm.

-The obtained stress-strain curves (Figure 2) were similar to those found for 3D additive manufactured scaffolds [16],[25].
+The obtained stress–strain curves (Figure 2) were similar to those found for the 3D additive manufactured scaffolds [16],[25].

-The temperature was initially varied (120 °C, 130 °C and 140 °C) at fixed values of SRV (30 rpm), DV (10 mm/s) and ST (400 µm).
+The temperature was initially varied (120 °C, 130 °C, and 140 °C) at fixed values of the SRV (30 rpm), DV (10 mm/s), and ST (400 µm).

-When temperature increased from 120 °C to 140 °C, an increase of RW was evident (Table 2).

-On the other hand, porosity values decreased (Table 2) due to a reduction in pore height and pore width (LG and FG, respectively) (data not reported).
+When the temperature increased from 120 °C to 140 °C, an increase of the RW was evident (Table 2).
+Conversely, the porosity values decreased (Table 2) due to a reduction in the pore height and the pore width (LG and FG, respectively; data not reported).

-The findings confirmed the effect of PT on the morphological features.
-In particular, a thickening of the filament and a decrease of scaffold porosity were found with PT increasing from 120 °C to 140 °C.
+The findings confirmed the effect of the PT on the morphological features.
+In particular, a thickening of the filament and a decrease of the scaffold porosity were found with the PT increasing from 120 °C to 140 °C.

-In terms of mechanical properties, values of compressive modulus and maximum stress are shown in Table 2.
+In terms of the mechanical properties, the values of the compressive modulus and the maximum stress are shown in Table 2.

-Although differences in terms of RW and porosity were observed at different PT values, the results suggested that both compressive modulus and maximum stress were not greatly affected if PT was increased above 120 °C.
+Although differences in terms of the RW and porosity were observed at different PT values, the results suggested that both the compressive modulus and the maximum stress were not greatly affected if the PT was increased above 120 °C.

-The influence of DV on the morphological and mechanical features was investigated by varying DV (8 mm/s, 10 mm/s and 12 mm/s) at fixed values of SRV (30 rpm), ST (400 µm) and PT (120 °C).
+The influence of the DV on the morphological and mechanical features was investigated by varying the DV (8, 10, and 12 mm/s) at fixed values of the SRV (30 rpm), ST (400 µm) and PT (120 °C).

-When DV increased from 8 mm/s to 12 mm/s, the filament thinning provided an increase of pore width and scaffold porosity (Table 3).
+When the DV increased from 8 to 12 mm/s, the filament thinning provided an increase in the pore width and the scaffold porosity (Table 3).

 Table 3.
-RW, porosity, compressive modulus and maximum stress of 3D PCL/HA scaffolds achieved for different DV values (PT = 120 °C, SRV = 30 rpm and ST = 400 µm).
-Data are reported as mean value ± standard deviation.
+RW, porosity, compressive modulus, and maximum stress of 3D PCL/HA scaffolds achieved for different DV values (PT = 120 °C, SRV = 30 rpm and ST = 400 µm).
+The data are reported as mean value ± standard deviation.